Idaho ski and lodge resort gets new ownership

-BOISE, Idaho (AP) — Tamarack Resort has laid unfinished and has struggled to operate for a decade after a series of financial issues, but new owners hope to reinvigorate the Idaho ski and ledge destination.
+BOISE, Idaho (AP) — Tamarack Resort has remained unfinished and has struggled to operate for a decade after a series of financial issues, but new owners hope to reinvigorate the Idaho ski and ledge destination.

 Tamarack Resort Holdings on Tuesday announced its agreement to purchase the resort in a release.

-The partnership of investors and managers says its hopes it can finally turn it into “a four-season destination of choice for Idahoans and visitors from across North America.”
+The partnership of investors and managers said its hopes it can finally turn it into “a four-season destination of choice for Idahoans and visitors from across North America.”

-The release says the transfer of land and assets is expected to close Nov.
-30.
+The resort has had a tumultuous history, starting in 2008 when original owner Jean-Pierre Boespflug defaulted on loans, forcing the property into foreclosure with construction only partially finished.

 Most Read Business Stories